Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Appendix: Proofs

+Finally, we prove part (iii).
+First, to see that under transparent communication markets are worse off than under transparency, note that market players' payoff as a function of \(\tilde{\alpha}\) are

+which is clearly increasing in \(\tilde{\alpha}\).
 To see that under cheap talk communication markets can be better off with a kitish central banker relative to an unbiased one, it is sufficient to find an example.
-The example is provided in the text under the statement of the proposition.
+The example is provided at the end of section \(\ref{sectkites}\).

 \paragraph{Proof of proposition \ref{dynfirstbest}} We want to show that there exist a \(\delta^\star\in (0,1)\) such that the proposed strategy is a PBE of the repeated game with discount rate \(\delta\ge\delta^\star\).
 Note that in the punishment phase players revert to a fixed stage game PBE, so that it is sufficient to check that, on the path of play, no player has incentive to deviate.